caprenter/bingley-music-town/_includes/get-involved.md

 If you have an idea for music in our town, or you're already doing something, then we'd love to hear it.<br/>
 Please [contact us]({{ 'contact' | relative_url }}) and tell us all about it.

+Can you help?
+See our [Help Wanted page]({% link help.md %}) for more opportunities to get involved.